Girish Chodankar: Political career

-Chodankar began his political career with the Indian National Congress (INC), assuming the role of booth president for the Comba, Goa booth in Fatorda during the period of 1989–1990.
-He subsequently rose through the ranks of the party, holding positions such as general secretary and president of the Fatorda Block Youth Congress Committee.
-In 2018, Chodankar's contributions were recognized when he was appointed as the president of the Goa Pradesh Congress Committee (GPCC).
-Chodankar's political involvement began in 1995 when he successfully contested the Margao Municipal Council election and secured a seat representing the Comba ward.
-In 1998, he assumed the position of general secretary of the Goa Pradesh Youth Congress Committee (GPYCC).
-Notably, Chodankar served as the president of the Goa Pradesh Youth Congress Committee from 2000 to 2008, further solidifying his involvement to the party's youth wing.
+Chodankar served as the president of the Goa Pradesh Youth Congress Committee from 2000 to 2008, further solidifying his involvement to the party's youth wing.
 Before being appointed to the highest decision-making body of the Congress party, Chodankar held the position of a secretary in the All India Congress Committee (AICC).
 He assumed this role in June 2013 and worked closely with the office of Rahul Gandhi, a prominent leader within the party.
 Prior to his tenure as AICC secretary, Chodankar was stationed at the AICC secretariat in New Delhi from 2011 onwards.
 Chodankar's responsibilities extended to his position as the AICC in-charge of the National Students' Union of India (NSUI).
 During his tenure, he played a pivotal role in establishing and strengthening student bases in various states, notably achieving success in student council elections at Delhi University.

 In May 2017, Chodankar was selected to be a part of the AICC committee established by Rahul Gandhi.
 The committee's purpose was to choose the president of NSUI using an open application process.